-- Policy to be shared with the staff and whole school community via the school website - Policy to be part of school induction pack for new staff, through Child Protection training including online safety which includes an understanding of their role in relation to online safety. - Regular updates and training on online safety for all staff. - Acceptable use agreements discussed with staff and pupils at the start of each year.
+- Policy to be posted on the school website/ staffroom/ classrooms. - Policy to be part of school induction pack for new staff. - Regular updates and training on online safety for all staff. - Acceptable use agreements discussed with staff and pupils at the start of each year.
 Acceptable use agreements to be issued to whole school community, on entry to the school.

-1.1.
+1.5.
 Handling Incidents:

-- The school will take all reasonable precautions to ensure online safety. - Staff and pupils are given information about infringements in use and possible sanctions. - Online Safety Co-coordinator / Designated Safeguarding Lead acts as first point of contact for any incident. - Any suspected online risk or infringement is reported to the Principal and Trust IT team that day. - Any concern about staff misuse is always referred directly to the Principal, unless the concern is about the Principal in which case the complaint is referred to the Trust Chief Executive Officer.
+- The school will take all reasonable precautions to ensure online safety. - Staff and pupils are given information about infringements in use and possible sanctions. - Online Safety Co-coordinator acts as first point of contact for any incident. - Any suspected online risk or infringement is reported to Online Safety Coordinator that day. - Any concern about staff misuse is always referred directly to the Principal, unless the concern is about the Principal in which case the compliant is referred to the Chair of Governors.